iost-official/iost-docs/docs/4-running-iost-node/Become-Servi-Node.md

 A Servi Node requires an IOST account, to receive reward, and a full node, to generate blocks.
 You need to start the node first, then bind the node to your account.
 Each IOST account can be bound to *at most* one Servi Node.
 Servi Node signs blocks it generates using the privkey in the config file of iServer.
-**It's highly recommended to use a different keypair from your account for the Servi Node.**
+**Your account and full node will have different keypairs.**

 # Create IOST account